flapjack/flapjack/quickstart.markdown

 vagrant ssh
 ```

-Have a look at the commands:
+Have a look at the commands under `/opt/flapjack/bin`:

 ```text
 export PATH=$PATH:/opt/flapjack/bin